python/mypy/docs/source/mypy_daemon.rst

    or daemon was initially run without ``--export-types`` mypy option), since reloading may be slow (up to few seconds for very large files).

 ..
-TODO: Add similar sections about go to definition and find usages when added, and then move this to a separate file.
+TODO: Add similar section about find usages when added, and then move this to a separate file.

 .. _watchman: https://facebook.github.io/watchman/